 Why Might I Need to Qualify for Medi-Cal?

 The real problem, however, comes when you realize that you may be forced to cover those expenses out of pocket.
 Like many seniors, you may rely on Medicare to pay for most of your healthcare expenses; however, you will not be able to turn to Medicare for LTC expenses because Medicare won’t cover them.
 Neither will most private health insurance policies unless you purchased a separate long-term care policy.
-Not surprisingly, over half of all seniors currently in an LTC facility rely on Medicaid for help paying their bill.
-For Medicaid to help though, you must first qualify for benefits, and if you did not include Medicaid planning in your estate plan ahead of time, qualifying for Medicaid may be difficult.
+Not surprisingly, over half of all seniors currently in an LTC facility rely on Medi-Cal or help paying their bill.
+For Medicaid to help though, you must first qualify for benefits, and if you did not include Medicaid planning in your estate plan ahead of time, qualifying for Medi-Cal may be difficult.

 Will I Qualify for Medi-Cal?